mitmedialab/WetlandAvianSourceSeparation/README.md

 ### Inference

-The inference is currently under **development**.
-It will include a script for optimization of the model such as JIT compilation and quantization for faster inference and to enable the use of the model outside of the repository scope.
+Inference is part of the repository for demonstration purposes.
+If you want to use a trained model prefer to export the model as a `torch.script` file using the provided *(TODO)* JIT compile and quantizer tool.
+This will allow you to use the model outside of the repository scope *(see Optimization section TODO)*.

+Neverthless demo script is available for you to try a freshly trained model by providing the model path, the audio mixture path and the destination path to save the results as wave files *(see above ath the begining of usage section)*.

+### Optimization

+This section is **under development**.

 ## References